zoran-cuckovic/zoran-cuckovic.github.io/2016/2016-07-27-qgis-viewshed-plugin-a-tutorial.md

 ---

-**Important:** This tutorial was made for QGIS 2, which is deprecated.
+**Important:** This tutorial was made for QGIS 2, which is **deprecated**.
 For a tutorial made for QGIS 3, please go to [https://landscapearchaeology.org/2020/viewshed-tutorial/](https://landscapearchaeology.org/2020/viewshed-tutorial/).

 ***